Sandika Joy's Story

 YOU'RE WELCOME HERE

 What I have filled in the 'empty spaces' that once took up so much of my energy is nothing short of magical.
 I draw and paint, dance, write, and even perform!
 I've journeyed with plant medicines, and have gone back to school to deepen my coaching skills.
 I'm now also a Certified Empowerment Coach with the S.W.A.T.
 Institute (Simply Woman Accredited Trainer).
+And currently, I'm in the process of becoming a Certified Gentle Trauma Release Practioner © at the Gentle Trauma Release Institute.

 I have a life and career I would never have imagined possible back then, all because I deconstructed that old false story and recovered my true golden Self!